 Peanut oil is high in polyunsaturated, monounsaturated, and healthy unsaturated fatty acids which are key nutrients for keeping good heart health.

-A list of why omega 3 fatty acid benefits are good for your heart health:
+Here’s a list of omega-3 fatty acid benefits that may impact your heart health:

 Reduces triglyceride levels in your blood